-Chronic neck and back pain impacts day to day life.
-Taking painkillers only gives temporary pain relief, and is not safe for long-term use.
-Spinal decompression is a safe and non-invasive procedure providing effective pain relief.
+Chronic neck and back pain impacts day-to-day life.
+Taking painkillers only gives temporary pain relief and is not safe for long-term use.
+Spinal decompression therapy is a safe and non-invasive procedure providing effective pain relief.

 You will experience alternating stretch and relaxation cycles through the session.

-There is always the chance of the discs in your spinal vertebrae moving out of position, getting damaged, herniated, or starting to bulge.
+There is always the chance of the discs in your spinal vertebrae move out of position, getting damaged, herniated, or starting to bulge.
 Disc problems can be painful and affect your movement.
-Spinal decompression helps by stretching the vertebrae to provide enough room for the discs’ realignment.
+Spinal decompression therapy helps by stretching the vertebrae to provide enough room for the discs’ realignment.

 - Failed back surgery

 - Pain caused by car accidents, work or sports injuries

 - Chronic pain after surgeries

 - Bulging or herniated discs